AplaProject/apla-docs-en/introduction/exchangeapi.rst

 API requests
 ********************************************************************************

-Responses to API requests are in JSON format and all have an error field.
-If it is empty, then the request has been executed without errors.
-Otherwise, it contains the text of the error occurred.
+Responses to API requests are in JSON format and all of them have an error field.
+If this field is empty, then the request has been executed without errors.
+Otherwise, the field contains the text of the error that has occurred.

 /exchangeapi/newkey
 ==============================
-The command generates a private key, records it to a key file, and returns the public key and the wallet addresses.
-For example,
+The command generates a private key, records it to a key file, and returns the public key and wallet addresses.
+For example:

 */exchange/newkey?token=qweuytwuy347834*